yungtechboy1/CyberCore/HowToUseClass.md

 /tnt - Use the TNT you regenerate to mine

+===Available Items===

+- TNT Rod(Blaze Rod) - Uses the TNT you regenerate to spawn TNT by tapping instead of using /tnt
+- TNT Air Strike- Spawns a 3X3 gid of tnt where the snowball lands
+    - Requires 9 Nukes
+    - How to make Nukes
+        - 6 TNT
+        - 3 TNT From bag

 ===Powers / Abilities===
 - TNT Regen
     - Default TNT Bag Size = 10
    - Regenerate 1 TNT every 160 secs - Level
 - TNT Resistance
     - Take no TNT Damage (Experimental Excluded)
+- Resourceful - Level 30+
+    - Craft TNT with 1 less Gun Powder in the Class merchant

 === Upgrades / Unlocks ===
 - Level 1